isomerpages/imda-tradetrust/_about/What is TradeTrust.md

 <p></p>
 <p>And depending on your role in the supply chain, transaction costs such
 as blockchain gas fees may apply.
-Below are the estimated fees (USD) computed as at 2 Feb 2023 for a typical series of transactions from the issuance to surrender of electronic bill of lading (<em>costs distributed among different stakeholders)</em>:</p>
+Below are the estimated fees (USD) computed as at 2 February 2023 for a typical series of transactions from the issuance to the surrender of electronic bill of lading (<em>costs distributed among different stakeholders)</em>:</p>
 <ul data-tight="true" class="tight">
 <li>
 <p>Estimated Fees on Ethereum: &lt; USD $20</p>